 - Recognize the challenges of strategy execution and understand how to create the necessary organizational change(s)

 Los Angeles, CACost:$2,450October 21, 2015 - October 22, 2015April 26, 2016 - April 27, 2016

 Due to course pre-work registration for this course will close two weeks prior to course start date.

-The 2-day Driving Strategies for Maximizing Value and Growth course will show you how to craft, implement and sustain a cohesive strategy to maximize long-term profits in the face of competition.
-Learn to work with analytical tools that aid strategic decision-making while understanding the competitive environment that includes your customers, technology, economics, capital markets, competitors, special interest groups, and government.
+The 2-day Driving Strategies for Maximizing Value and Growth course will show you how to craft, implement and sustain a cohesive strategy to maximize long-term profits.
+Learn to work with analytical tools that aid strategic decision-making while understanding the environment that includes your customers, technology, economics, capital markets, competitors, special interest groups, and government.
 This course will go beyond theories and will help you generate skills and enhance your role in your organization.